microsoft/profile-explorer/docs/docs/flame-graph-panel.md

     ![Flame graph diagram](img/flame-graph.png){: style="width:320px"}
     In the example above, the *main* function is considered the process entry point, calling *foo* and *bar*, with *foo* taking 60% of the time and *bar* 40%.
 Function *foo* spends a part of its total (inclusive) time in the calls to *baz* and *etc1*, while the rest is self (exclusive) time, meaning instructions part of *foo* which are not calls to other functions.

-    Note that there are two instances of the function *baz* with different execution time, each with a unique path to it in the call tree starting from *main* (all other functions have a single instance).
+    Note that there are two instances of the function *baz* with different execution times, each with a unique path to it in the call tree starting from *main* (all other functions have a single instance).
 You can see the time of each instance by *hovering* with the mouse over it or in the *Details panel* after it's selected.

     The following links provide an introduction to the flame graph visualization concept, its history, and how it's being used across the industry for performance investigations.